 - Speedwell (Veronica)

-The next one of the blue and white garden design ideas is to repetition…which is a design principle used in decorating as well.
+The next one of the design ideas is to use repetition…a design principle used in decorating as well.

 In this garden, different shades of blue and white are repeated throughout the border with different plants and at different heights.